CICD-Cloud-Bachelor/Vuln_CICD/README.md

 ## Azure Setup

-### Create a DevOps Organization
+**Create an Azure Free Tier account**:
+- Register a new account with Azure
+- Add the "Free Trial" or "Pay-As-You-Go" subscription in Azure

-**Create DevOps Organization**: Create a DevOps organization using the following URL: https://aex.dev.azure.com
+**Create DevOps Organization**:

+Create a DevOps organization using the following URL: https://aex.dev.azure.com

+**Request Parallelism**:

-**Request Parallelism**: Fill out the [parallelism request form](https://aka.ms/azpipelines-parallelism-request) provided by Azure to apply for additional parallelism.
-This is **required** to run pipelines.
+Fill out the [parallelism request form](https://aka.ms/azpipelines-parallelism-request) provided by Azure to apply for additional parallelism.
+This is **required** to run pipelines and can take 24 hours to get approved.

 ## Install

 ### Using Docker
 By using Docker, the environment will be setup inside of a container and will not interfere with the host system.
 This is an easy an reliable way to start the application.

 **Important**: Change the environmental variables in the `Dockerfile` to your own values.

 Use the following commands to build and run the Docker container.
 ```
 docker build -t pulumicicddocker .